The Art of Emotional Intelligence in Tech: Debugging the Human OS

-So yeah, I’m starting to think that maybe the next big breakthrough in our field isn’t about faster processors or fancier frameworks.
-Maybe it’s about upgrading our human “operating systems” to build teams that don’t just function, but truly thrive.
+I’m starting to think that the next big breakthrough in our field isn’t about faster processors or fancier frameworks.
+It’s about upgrading our human “operating systems” to build teams that don’t just function, but truly excel.
+And the key to this upgrade?
+Emotional intelligence.

 Think of your emotions as the operating system that runs all your daily interactions.
 Just like a computer needs the right environment to run its programs smoothly, we need emotional intelligence to navigate our relationships and work life effectively.